Bondpe/vira/README.md

 # vira
-video editor for raspberry pi
+video editor for raspberry pi.
-DEVELOPMENT IN PROGRESS.
-Do NOT use.
+DEVELOPMENT IN PROGRESS!
+Do NOT use!